French president's ready-to-drink wine cellar up for auction

 "These are wines that have figured at the presidential table for dinners or receptions," a Drouot spokesperson told Reuters.
 "Some of them have participated in events linked to the history of the Fifth Republic."

-The auction, in which wines from Bordeaux and Burgundy will dominate, is expected to fetch around 250,000 euros, some of which will go back into state coffers, according to President Francois Hollande's entourage.
+The auction, in which wines from Bordeaux and Burgundy will dominate, is expected to fetch around 250,000 euros ($327,500), some of which will go back into state coffers, according to President Francois Hollande's entourage.

 It's the latest episode of belt-tightening as France struggles to lower its soaring deficit to appease euro-zone partners and find 60 billion euros in public savings over five years.